BeyondInfinities/BeyondInfinities.github.io/about.md

 If any of your interests match Feel free to contact me on [katlanagaurish@gmail.com](mailto:katlanagaurish@gmail.com) or [reach me on Twitter](https://twitter.com/gkatlana).

+You can also book a meeting slot on https://calendly.com/gaurish/15min

 Thanks for reading!